GhostKato/app-phonebook/README.md

-# Individual project: app phonebook
+# Individual project: phonebook

 ### Description:

-The app phonebook is a digital tool for storing contact information, allowing you to organize phone numbers, email addresses and other important data about contacts.
+The a phonebook is a digital tool for storing contact information, allowing you to organize phone numbers, email addresses and other important data about contacts.
 This project aims to create a convenient, intuitive application for quick access to information about important people in your life or business.

 ![Phonebook](./src/img/readme/home.png)